 What is hula?

-Historically, hula was—and is—a storytelling method used by Hawaiians to pass down history and cultural traditions from one generation to the next.
-Hula was also used to entertain aliʻi (Hawaiʻi nobility ), as well as for religious ceremonies and other important events and celebrations.
+Historically, hula was—and still is—a storytelling method used by Hawaiians to pass down history and cultural traditions from one generation to the next.
+Hula was also used to entertain aliʻi (Hawaiʻi nobility), as well as for religious ceremonies, celebrations, and other important events.

 Haʻa Koa “Dance of the Warrior”

 The traditions of Haʻa Koa have been lost but organizations today are working to re-establish the dance form.
-It is not as widely known or performed as hula but it is an important component of Hawaiian culture.
+It is not as widely known or performed as hula, but Haʻa Koa is an important component of Hawaiian culture.

 Hula Kahiko